Chunk itZ are a visual spatial tool for building “number sense” for quantity to 10.

-With the Chunk itZ, learners construct and confirm a relational understanding of number BEFORE they move to embedding them in ten frames.
+With the Chunk itZ, learners construct and confirm a relational understanding of number to 10.

-The first introduction is outlining and tracing with accuracy and perseverance.
-Small muscle development, hand eye co ordination and the ability to grip without strangling the pen and trace without bumps and slips are just a sample of the BASIC skills that impact BASIC FACTS.
+Students explore relationships by creating and outlining puzzles.
+Tracing and outlining with accuracy and perseverance.
+Small muscle development, hand eye co-ordination and the ability to grip without strangling the pen and trace without bumps and slips are key physical skills that impact all learning.

-Identify, trace & trust 2s, 3s.
-This builds the foundation for thinking in collections.
-Without collections thinking students have nothing but counting by ones, a skill that will not build fluency with facts.
+Unitizing is a bigger idea than just subitize.
+Subitize refers to immediate recognition of small collections.
+Identify, trace & trust 2s, 3s then 5s.
+(Four, six and nine can be included as doubles and triples).
+This builds the foundation for thinking in units.
+Without “unit thinking” students have nothing but counting by ones, a skill that will not build fluency with facts.

 Link the symbols and practice printing.